 John loves the sea.
 He has always lived near it and feels withdrawal symptoms when away from it on his landlocked painting trips.
 Although he’s been on an occasional sailing trip, his most intimate experience with Neptune has been as a crew member on a commercial purse-seiner in his youth.
 He is now more than satisfied to have his feet firmly anchored to dry land, recording the seafaring activities of others with brushes and paint.

 An artist member of many organizations, Mr. Caggiano has served as President of the Rockport Art Association and Museum, and had been a member of its Board of Governors for sixteen years.
 Both he and his award-winning paintings have made appearances on nationwide television shows such as ABC’s Good Morning America, on It’s All About the Arts, WBNN’s Boston channel and on international TV, Televisione Italiana- RAI.
 His art has also been featured in and graced the covers of numerous books, magazines and newspapers such as Marine Art: A Gallery of Marine Art, Monhegan: The Artists’ Island, and The Best of Oil Painting among many others.
 He is listed in Who’s Who in American Art and on Artprice.com.
 His work is represented in many private and corporate collections as well as galleries across the country.
 John is a regular exhibitor and elected member of American Society of Marine Artists, Academic Artists, Hudson Valley Art, Lyme Art, North Shore Arts, Rockport Art – Associations, etc., where he has received such awards as the Bernard Corey Memorial Award, and the Guild of Boston Artists Award, among others.
-One of John’s paintings won the inaugural purchase prize for the permanent collection of The Bennington Center for the Arts, (VT), and the Best of Show & Alden Bryan Gold Medal in the “Land and Light” show at the Bryan Memorial Gallery, (VT).
-Most recently, John was awarded the Texas Ranchland Award at En Plein Air Texas; the Guerrilla Painter Award at the Wayne Plein Air Festival; a feature article in the September, 2017 issue of PleinAir Magazine and an online article in OutdoorPainter.com.
+One of John’s paintings was chosen for the inaugural purchase prize for the permanent collection of The Bennington Center for the Arts, (VT), and the Best of Show & Alden Bryan Gold Medal in the “Land and Light” show at the Bryan Memorial Gallery, (VT).
+Most recently, John was awarded the Texas Ranchland Award and Best Architecture Award at En Plein Air Texas, a feature article in PleinAir Magazine, an online article in OutdoorPainter.com, and The Stobart Foundation Award at the annual juried Mystic International Museum Exhibition.

 John Caggiano has maintained a gallery and studio on Bearskin Neck in Rockport since 1981.